dbirks/fiction/poetry/README.md

 #poetry

-Here's where I stash my occasionally edgy/cringy poetry.
+Here's where I stash my occasionally cringy poetry.

 It's a mix of fiction and nonfiction.